Photo products

 Pitch – lenticular lens step – lens per inch (lpi).

 For example, if you encode the image with the 600 ppi resolution and the lenticular lens step is 60 lpi (pitch=60), then you need at least 10 frames.
-Practically, you can increase the value that you got by 2-3 times, if computational resources of you computer allow you to do that.
-It will help to get higher quality of a 3D image.
+Practically, you can increase the value that you got by 2-3 times if the computational resources of your computer allow you to do that.
+It will help to get a higher quality of a 3D image.

 What is the difference between resolution in PPI and DPI?